The Best Gardens Near Jersey City

 990 Washington Ave, Brooklyn, NY 11225

 Brooklyn Botanic Garden is an urban botanic garden that connects people to the world of plants, fostering delight and curiosity while inspiring an appreciation and sense of stewardship of the environment.
-They plan to reopen August 7th with social distancing guidelines in place.
-Advance timed-entry tickets are required to enter, masks must be worn and indoor places will be closed.
+Advance timed-entry tickets are required to enter, masks must be worn.
 The garden is about 45 minutes to an hour away from downtown Jersey City.

 43-50 Main St, Flushing, NY 11355